What is a property inventory?

 Any existing marks to walls, frayed edges of carpets, numbers of plates/pans/cutlery items, and other items that might be the subject of dispute should be noted on two copies of the inventory and signed by both parties, each of whom should then keep a copy.

 When the tenancy ends, the rental inventory should again be referred to by both parties.
-Any loss or damage that has occurred since the signing of the original inventory can be noted and deducted from the deposit paid by the tenant at the beginning of the tenancy.
+Any loss or damage that has occurred since the signing of the original inventory can be noted and deducted from the deposit scheme, using the deposit paid by the tenant at the beginning of the tenancy.

 If you like a custom, wholly personalised landlord inventory template, use the link below.
 It takes about 5 mins to create and provides an inspection report tailored to your specific property.